 Automobiles today are sophisticated platforms filled with modern electronic systems.
 Whether the goal is the power train in electric and hybrid-electric vehicles or the control and sensor networks for cabin interiors, Silvaco’s proven solutions enable successful automotive design.

-For automotive power electronics, new semiconductor devices and circuits are enabled by our power device solutions.
+For automotive power electronics, new semiconductor devices and circuits are enabled by our Power Device Solutions.

-For digital displays in automotive, OLED, TFT, LCD, and MicroLED design are successful with our display design solutions.
+For digital displays in automotive, OLED, TFT, LCD, and MicroLED design are successful with our Display Design Solutions.

-For automotive SoCs and Control Systems, Silvaco offers a suite of proven design IP that has been deployed in millions of applications along with Analog Custom Design EDA software.
+For automotive SoCs and Control Systems, Silvaco offers a suite of proven Design IP that has been deployed in millions of applications along with Analog Custom Design EDA software.

 The number and complexity of automotive electronics is growing dramatically to fill the demand for new features in next-generation vehicles.
 For example, in new cars there is an advanced graphical user interface, voice recognition, and intuitive touchscreen capabilities.
 In addition to driver interactions, electrical control systems assist in both driving and stopping the vehicle.
 This is leading to significant growth of the In-Vehicle Network (IVN) semiconductor market.
-In 2019, the total market in automotive semiconductors will reach 38 billion US dollars.

-Example automotive Electronic Control Units (ECUs)
+Example automotive Electronic Control Units (ECUs) (courtesy of IHS Markit)

 Automotive electronic control units (ECUs) are the embedded systems that control a vehicle’s functions related to engines, infotainment systems, and the new autonomous driver assistant system (ADAS).
 These units are distributed through the vehicle.
 ECUs use the data received from installed sensors, antennas and drive-train components.
 The main ECU sub-segments are safety systems, powertrain, automotive audio & video, chassis system, and body electronics.